marinecoders/marinecoders.github.io/_posts/2022-3-31-MIU-Partnership-Rebranding.md

 **What will I be working on at MIU Marine Coders?**
 > Software!
 Typing, moving, and communicating.
 We will ensure that you spend as much time as possible actually doing what you're good at and solving problems, rather than spending time waiting for your computer to start up.

+**What is the mission of the Marine Innovation Unit?**
+> The Marine Innovation Unit (MIU) leverages existing Marine talent to address advanced technology challenges in order to accelerate the development of new capabilities.
+More information about the unit and other open billets can be found at the [MIU website](https://www.marforres.marines.mil/MIU/).